saraswatmks/saraswatmks.github.com/_posts/2026/2026-02-07-lightgbm_pairwise_lambdarank.md

 So here's a question that probably seems obvious at first: if you're building a search engine or a recommendation system, shouldn't you just predict how good each result is and sort by that score?

 That's what everyone thinks.
 And it's wrong.
-Not like "technically wrong but works okay" wrong—like fundamentally missing the entire point wrong.
+Not like "technically wrong but works okay" wrong, like fundamentally missing the entire point wrong.

 Here's the thing: ranking isn't about predicting absolute scores.
 It's about predicting relative order.